 How much will The Sims Mobile cost in the UK?

-The Sims Mobile will be free to play, but that likely means you'll have to pay for in-game content and we imagine this could quickly become very expensive.
+The Sims Mobile will be free to play, but that means you'll have to pay for in-game content and (we imagine) this could quickly become very expensive.

 We'd prefer to spend a few pounds (even £10 or £20) on The Sims Mobile and not have to deal with the restrictions of in-app purchases, but if EA has found a good balance we imagine that it will still be fun to play for those who decide not to spend any of their hard-earned cash in-game.